 Component Description Corktown Station Construction The station will be excavated using a cut and cover method and SEM will be employed to avoid utility impacts in the Front Street right-of-way.
 Tunnel construction from Corktown to Don Yard SEM mining of two tunnels from Corktown Station to the face of the Don Yard portal.
 Don Yard Construction Temporary access roads and staging areas will be located within the Don Yard Train Storage Facility.
 Retaining walls and a crash wall will be constructed on the north side of the Don Yard and Union Station Rail Corridor in the vicinity of the Don Yard portal.
 SOE will be installed in the area to support portal excavation and construction.
 Temporary and permanent track realignments will be required for the new Signal Bridge just east of Cherry Street along the GO Line.
 The Existing Signal Bridge west of Cherry Street will be removed and decommissioned.
-Building Demolition Demolition of buildings along Eastern Avenue and First Avenue to accommodate future Ontario Line infrastructure.
+Building Demolition Demolition of buildings along Eastern Ave and First Ave to accommodate future Ontario Line infrastructure.
+Riverside/Leslieville Station Laydown and Staging Areas The laydown and staging areas are proposed adjacent to Riverside/Leslieville Station.
+These areas will be used for storage of construction equipment and materials required at the construction sites.
+Areas will be fenced for security and controlled access.
 Gerrard Portal and TBM launch site The Gerrard portal will be excavated using an open cut method.
 Utilities will be relocated to accommodate future project infrastructure.
 The TBM launch site will be located at the Gerrard portal.
 TBM will excavate two twin tunnels from Gerrard portal to the Minton Place portal.
 Gerrard Station Laydown and Staging Areas The laydown and staging areas are proposed north and south of Gerrard Station.
 The south staging areas are generally located between Dickens Street in the south, the GO Transit Joint Corridor west, Gerrard Street East on the north and Carlaw Avenue on the west.
 The north staging areas are generally located between Carlaw Avenue on the west, Langley Avenue on the north, Pape Avenue on the west and Gerrard Street East on the south.
 These will be the areas used for storage of construction equipment and materials located close to construction sites.
 Areas will be fenced for security and controlled access.
 Tunnel spoils will be produced from the actions of the TBM.
 Spoils will be conveyed from the tunnel portal and temporarily stored in the staging areas prior to daily removal.
 Sewer Relocation The storm sewer north of the Gerrard portal, near the intersection of Langley Avenue and Pape Avenue, will be relocated through subsurface tunneling in order to accommodate future project infrastructure.